 To describe Glenn McMahon, I would have to say that “he was a throwback to another era”.

-A bit like the actor that’s playing him and the film in question.
+A bit like the actor that’s playing him.

 I’m sure it was supposed to be comical BUT it was hard to show empathy towards a complete simpleton.
 Was that the punch line?